reueljohnk/containux/README.md

 # CONTAINUX

- > tip: Go to https://debayanlab.github.io/containux/ to view the github page,however images might not display depending on the permissions of the repo.

 ## Description

 Containux is an Arch-based linux distribution built with user control and privacy in mind.
 In today's world users are constantly downloading and installing numerous applications from various sources on the internet.
 More often than not, the user does not verify the source or "trustedness" of the application before running it on their computer.